 Helen Eves leads our Participation work.

 The ‘Someone to Talk To’ Team is headed up Helen Baker and Ellen Roberts.
 Fiona Morrow co-ordinates the information and support element of the service, Carolin Riesert the mental health team and Chris Baines is our clinical lead.

 Click on any team member’s picture to see their biography.

-Is responsible for a busy admin team covering HR, training, communications, property, IT service support and anything else that crops up.
+Michelle is responsible for a busy admin team covering Data Protection, communications, property, IT service support and anything else that crops up.
 Prior to joining Centre 33 in 2015 Michelle worked in marketing and administration for a diverse range of organisations, including Waterstone’s and the Hayward Gallery.
 She has been active in the world of disability for some years and been a Trustee for pinpoint (parent/carer forum) and for Realize Belize who campaign for and support disabled people and their families.